jafarimahdi/Problem_Solving/TypeScript/readme.md

     lines
     `;
 ####   Boolean:
- guide you on the boolean type and how to use it effectively.
+ Boolean type and how to use it effectively.

 >
     let pending: boolean;